MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

             })
             .Get(),
         &m_targetInfoChangedToken));
-    // Enable Runtime events to receive Runtime.consoleAPICalled events, which is fired when console.log is called. m_webView->CallDevToolsProtocolMethod(L"Runtime.enable", L"{}", nullptr);
+    // Enable Runtime events for the default target of top page to receive Runtime.consoleAPICalled events, which is fired when console.log is called. m_webView->CallDevToolsProtocolMethod(L"Runtime.enable", L"{}", nullptr);
-    // Auto attach to iframe and dedicated worker targets created from this target. m_webView->CallDevToolsProtocolMethod(
+    // Auto attach to iframe and dedicated worker targets created from the default target of top page. m_webView->CallDevToolsProtocolMethod(
         L"Target.setAutoAttach",
         LR"({"autoAttach":true,"waitForDebuggerOnStart":false,"flatten":true})", nullptr);